Updated December 2018

 Finding a widebody flight: there are clues to look for during the booking process

 Most of the time you can find the kind of plane you’re going to book on before you actually buy a ticket.
 For example, on American’s flight AA0328 they label it as a “788” (787-8).
 Another way is to simply use Google Flight to see which flights use a widebody plane.

 Why are these widebody planes nicer?

 First, they’re bigger.
 Passengers end up having more room.
-Second, they have many more entertainment options.
-The widebody flight I’ve taken the most (AA’s flight 2349) is equipped with 250 movies, and 130 TV shows as part of their entertainment system (pictured below).
-Third, each seat/passenger has access to a USB, power outlet, and other bells and whistles you don’t normally get on another domestic flight.
+Second, (unless it's a really old 767) you're guaranteed seatback entertainment options because these planes typically fly longer routes.
+The domestic widebody flights I’ve taken the most (on American) are equipped with roughly 250 movies, and 130 TV shows as part of their entertainment system (pictured below).
+You're not always gonna get that on a narrow-body plane.
+Third, each seat/passenger has access to a USB, power outlet (both becoming a lot more common in all planes), and other bells and whistles you don’t normally get on another domestic flight.

 Good luck and happy flying!

 You may also like:

 -Bereavement Fares Nearly Extinct, Though Silver Lining Exists